 Evening Bible Group

-and if you’re interested in some in depth reading of the Bible,
+- you’re interested in some in-depth reading of the Bible,

 we would enjoy welcoming you at Evening Bible Group.

-Started by our recently retired Pastor, Rev. Dr. William A. Albright, almost two decades ago, the Bible study has become an integral part of PACC.
+Started by our retired pastor, the Rev. Dr. William A. Albright, almost two decades ago, the Bible study has become an integral part of PACC.
 With a group of committed “regulars” and those who drop in periodically, we bond with each other as we learn and grow.

-We usually meet on the second and fourth Wednesdays of the month.
+We meet on the second and fourth Wednesdays.
 We gather at 7:30 p.m., allowing a few minutes for “check-in,” then have our discussion on a particular text or texts, or sometimes a theme, from the Bible.
-We meet for an hour and a half — ending promptly at9:00.
-Join us in the Fellowship Room, the accessible room, with the Dallin stained glass windows, like the one in the photo above, alongside the Paul Revere Road entrance to the church building.
+We meet for an hour and a half — ending promptly at 9:00 p.m.
+Join us in the accessible Fellowship Room, alongside the Paul Revere Road entrance to the church building.